 To use the PCIe v4.0, however, you will need to use atleast the Third generation Ryzen series processors.

 The motherboard offers 3 x PCIe X16 size slots.
 2 of them can be installed with NVIDIA graphics card for SLI.
 The third X16 slots only has 4 lanes and thus works in X4 mode and therefore is viable for devices like RAID controllers or SSD expansion cards.

-Essential Knowledge to Have
+Essential Knowledge to Have for an SLI Setup

 Before we delve into the motherboards, there are a certain things with regards to SLI on motherboards that you must have.